Distributed Algorithms that Solve Boolean Equations with Local and Differential Privacies: Conclusions

 \section{Conclusions}

 We have proposed distributed algorithms that solve a system of Boolean equations over a network, where each node in the network possesses only one Boolean equation from the system.
 The Boolean equation for a particular node is a private equation known to this only, and the network nodes aim to compute the exact set of solutions to the system of Boolean equations without exchanging their local equations.
-Based on an algebraic representation of Boolean mappings and existing algorithms for network linear equations, we show that distributed algorithms can be constructed that return the exact solution set of the Boolean equations at each node with high probability.
+Based on an algebraic representation of Boolean mappings and existing algorithms for network linear equations, we show that distributed algorithms, where nodes do not directly reveal their equations or solution sets to neighbors over a graph, can be constructed that return the exact solution set of the Boolean equations at each node with high probability.
 We also presented an algorithm for distributed verification of the satisfiability of Boolean equations.
-Therefore, the proposed algorithms put together may serve as a comprehensive framework for distributedly treating Boolean equations: verifying satisfiability and then finding the exact solution set whenever possible.
+These algorithms hold the promise of becoming proven differentially private if suitable noise-injection mechanisms can be exploited.
+Therefore, the proposed algorithms put together may serve as a comprehensive framework for distributedly treating Boolean equations in terms of verifying satisfiability and then finding the exact solution set whenever possible.

+In the meantime, the work left open several questions.
+First of all, since the detour into the algebraic space significantly increased communication and computation complexities, a thorough analysis would be of interest on the complexity of the proposed new class of algorithms in terms of number of field operations, and number of bits communicated among the nodes.
+Furthermore, when the system of Boolean equations are not solvable, it would be of interest to introduce proper notions of approximate solutions in the spirit of least squares solutions to systems of algebraic equations.
+The proposed algebraic embedding of the Boolean equations in Euclidean spaces also introduced natural geometric metrics, which could shed lights on such extensions.
+Finally, whether the local and (potential) global privacy guarantees can be equivalently obtained for distributed algorithms in the discrete Boolean space, would be an interesting question.